Last updated February 11, 2022.

 1 & 2.
 Recessed Neck and Bridge versions of DeArmond’s attachable guitar pickup with chrome housing and white coil former.
 The coil former has the same cambered front and chamfered sides as the Model 210.

 3 & 4.
 Recessed Neck and Bridge versions of DeArmond’s attachable guitar pickup with chrome housing and black coil former.
 The lower photo shows the pole-pieces with their plastic threaded plastic oversleeves, screwed into the pickup’s bottom plate.

 Emmons (Contents: 1 No.)

 1. This pickup, embossed with the ‘Emmons’ logo was fitted in some lap steel guitars produced by Emmons Guitars of Burlington, North Carolina from 1967 to 1972.
 The pickup is similar in appearance to the Model 41 guitar pickup, but is larger, measuring 4.1″ x 1.55″ ( 10.4 x 4.95mm.).
 The pickup shown has a DC resistance of 5K7 Ohms.

 Fender (Contents: 8 No.)

 1. Chrome, attachable, with individually adjustable pole-pieces, for flat-top guitars.
-Based on the bar pickup, it is secured to the the circular rod fitted in fender’s flat-top acoustic guitars which had a circular profile steel rod, running below and parallel to the strings.
+Based on the bar pickup, it was designed to fit in Fender’s flat-top acoustic guitars which had a circular profile steel rod running below and parallel to the strings.
 The slots for the edgewise V and T controls are visible at each end of the pickup.